Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications: Introduction

 \section{Introduction}

-Parabolic bundles over curve was introduced by Metha and Seshadri in \cite{MS80} as objects corresponding to unitary representations of fundamental group of punctured Riemann surface.
-The moduli theory of parabolic bundles is specially useful in the finite dimensional proof(in the sense of Beauville in \cite{B95}) of Verlinde formula.
-Verlinde formula can be seen as the dimension of nonabelian theta functions on curve.
-In \cite{NR93}, \cite{Sun00}, \cite{Sun17}, \cite{SZh18} the authors reduces the computation of Verlinde formula to computation of nonabelian parabolic theta functions on the projective line $\mathbb{P}^1$, using the method of degeneration of moduli spaces.
+Parabolic bundles on algebraic curves were introduced by Mehta and Seshadri in \cite{MS80}, providing objects that correspond to unitary representations of the fundamental group of a punctured Riemann surface.
+The moduli theory of parabolic bundles is particularly useful for giving a finite-dimensional proof—in the sense of Beauville \cite{B95}—of the Verlinde formula, which computes the dimension of spaces of nonabelian theta functions on a curve.
+In the works \cite{NR93}, \cite{Sun00}, \cite{Sun17}, and \cite{SZh18}, the computation of the Verlinde formula is reduced to computing the dimension of nonabelian parabolic theta functions on the projective line $\mathbb{P}^1$, using the method of degeneration of moduli spaces.

-Grothendieck proved that any vector bundle on $\mathbb{P}^1$ is a direct sum of line bundles.
-So the classification of vector bundles on $\mathbb{P}^1$ is clear.
-However, if we consider parabolic bundles(parabolic Higgs bundles) on $\mathbb{P}^1$, things would be not so easy and become interesting.
-In this paper, we use $\mathbf{M}_P$ to denote the moduli spaces of rank $r$, degree $0$ semistable parabolic bundles on $\mathbb{P}^1$ and use $\mathbf{Higgs}^{\circ}_P$ to denote the moduli space of homologically trivial semistable parabolic Higgs bundles.
-Despite the use in study of Verlinde formula, the moduli space of parabolic bundles(parabolic Higgs bundles) on $\mathbb{P}^1$ can be related with certain quiver variety.
+A theorem of Grothendieck states that every vector bundle on $\mathbb{P}^1$ decomposes as a direct sum of line bundles, so the classification of ordinary vector bundles on $\mathbb{P}^1$ is completely understood.
+The situation becomes more subtle and interesting when one considers parabolic bundles and parabolic Higgs bundles on $\mathbb{P}^1$.
+Parabolic Higgs bundles were first introduced and studied in \cite{Sim90}.
+In this paper, we denote by $\mathbf{M}_P$ the moduli space of semistable parabolic bundles of rank $r$ and degree $0$ on $\mathbb{P}^1$, and by $\mathbf{Higgs}^{\circ}_P$ the moduli space of homologically trivial semistable parabolic Higgs bundles.
+Beyond their role in the study of the Verlinde formula, these moduli spaces can also be related to certain quiver varieties.